bafna1412/ttt-test/README.md

 ## Aim

-1. The aim of the project was to create a fronted that accepts a number input N.
+1. The aim of the project was to create a fronted that accepts a number input N
 2. On click of submit button, a request is to be sent to the backend.
-The request will contain the user input N.
+The request will contain the user input N
-3. At backend, fetch a file hosted at (http://terriblytinytales.com/test.txt)
+3. At backend, fetch a file hosted at http://terriblytinytales.com/test.txt
-4. The backed will process this file and return the top N most frequently used words in the file.
+4. The backed will process this file and return the top N most frequently used words in the file
-5. Finally, the backend will display these words in a serialized tabular format.
+5. Finally, the backend will display these words in a serialized tabular format

 The project can be divided into two parts: `Backend` and `Frontend`.
 Both of these will be explained in detail.